Marker Logo

 Topics and series.
 This historical marker is listed in this topic list: Settlements & Settlers.
 In addition, it is included in the E Clampus Vitus series list.
 A significant historical date for this entry is May 11, 2002.

 Location.
 38° 53.296′ N, 122° 14.248′ W. Marker is in Rumsey, California, in Yolo County.
-Marker is at the intersection of Manzanita Street and California Highway 16, on the right when traveling north on Manzanita Street.
+It is at the intersection of Manzanita Street and California Highway 16, on the right when traveling north on Manzanita Street.
 Touch for map.
 Marker is in this post office area: Rumsey CA 95679, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 3 other markers are within 17 miles of this marker, measured as the crow flies.
-Arbuckle (approx. 13.2 miles away); The Capay-Langville School (approx. 16.2 miles away); Capay Cemetery (approx. 17 miles away).
+At least 3 other markers are within 17 miles of this marker, measured as the crow flies: Arbuckle (approx. 13.2 miles away); The Capay-Langville School (approx. 16.2 miles away); Capay Cemetery (approx. 17 miles away).

 Also see . . .